 Stop calling your dog

-Every time you call a dog and he does something other than return to you, you are badly damaging your recall command.
+Every time you call your dog and he does something other than return to you, you are badly damaging your recall command.

 Stop your dog running off